qmmartin/Grub-Guardian-Tanglewood-Way-Bot/readme.md

 Make sure to open the Repository's folder if you are using VSCode.
 If you do not, the script will not be able to access the images in the imgs folder.

+Additionally, the player must have a Mega Life Pet equipped for this program to function correctly.

 Finally, launch the game, login, and set it on the Wysteria Map page (Shown below).

 <img src="imgs/wysteriaWorldPack.PNG" alt="Alt Text" width="300" height="200">